Linux Question: compare files AKA Backup FTP Script

 FOLDER2 does not work as I want it.
 Folder2 has the date of today, and this folder must be compared, but the date command seems not to work as environment

-5. Robbie72 said:
+5. Robbie72 says:

 Dennis,